top of page

 A practical guide about how to avoid suddenly dying while exercising

-Sudden cardiac death during exercise is rare and it is hard to identify common factors across all ages but there are some commonalities with older athletes that point to ways we can possibly reduce the risks a little, if not by a lot.
+Sudden cardiac death during exercise was extremely rare and it was difficult to identify common factors across all ages, but there are some commonalities with older athletes that point to ways we can reduce the risks a little, if not by a lot for everyone.

-Although this article concentrates on older athletes, it is still relevant for the young ones.
+Although this article concentrates on older athletes, it's extremely relevant for young ones.

 (When I was studying sports medicine at the Otago School of Medicine, one of my major topics was "The Risks of Sudden Death During Exercise")